 • 3,550m2 of retail space

-The proposals outline how the existing buildings, which include partially vacant warehousing and commercial space, would be reconnected through a mix of refurbishment, extension and redevelopment.
+The existing buildings, which include partially vacant warehousing and commercial space, are reconnected through a mix of refurbishment, extension and redevelopment.

 British Land appointed AHMM to oversee the design of the site, which sits within the Elder Street Conservation Area.
 The proposals, developed in consultation with local amenity groups and residents, seek to integrate the new buildings with their surroundings through sensitive and sympathetic architecture, with much of the important historical fabric retained or restored.